To the car enthusiast, every make and model of a vehicle has a distinct personality that sets it apart from every other.

 You will want equipment that is a touch more advanced than the average iPhone.

 Mobile phone cameras are getting pretty good, but they are still not great.
-Leave the phone in your pocket and use gear which will capture an image you can admire and appreciate.
+Leave the phone in your pocket and use gear that will capture an image you can admire and appreciate.

 Micro Four Thirds Lenses for Car Photography